Crackle (service): History

-In Australia, Crackle became the free-to-air home of Sony's popular American soap opera Days of Our Lives, following the end of its run with the television broadcaster Nine Network.

-On April 1, 2014, Sony Pictures Television ceased its Crackle operations in the UK and Australia.

-In the same month, Crackle announced the making of Sports Jeopardy, a sports-themed version of the game show Sports Jeopardy!, hosted by Dan Patrick, and a new feature called "Always On," an ad-supported internet television channel similar to Vevo TV.
+On April 1, 2014, Sony Pictures Television ceased its Crackle operations in the UK In Australia, Crackle became the free-to-air home of Sony's popular American soap opera Days of Our Lives.
+The same month, Crackle announced the creation of Sports Jeopardy!, a sports-themed version of the game show Jeopardy! hosted by Dan Patrick.

 On April 14, 2015, Crackle announced a new feature called "Always On"; an ad-supported, internet television channel similar to Vevo TV.
 Crackle also announced its first animated series, SuperMansion; their first hour-long scripted drama, The Art of More; and Joe Dirt 2: Beautiful Loser, a sequel to 2001's Joe Dirt.
 On October 8, 2015, Crackle premiered SuperMansion, a stop-motion animated comedy television series created by Matthew Senreich and Zeb Wells.
 The series stars the voices of Bryan Cranston, Heidi Gardner, Tucker Gilmore, Keegan-Michael Key, Tom Root, Yvette Nicole Brown, Wells, and Jillian Bell.

 In 2017, Crackle announced the platform had greenlit an original drama, The Oath, written and created by former Los Angeles County Sheriff's deputy Joe Halpin.
 Executive produced by Curtis "50 Cent" Jackson and his G-Unit Film & Television Inc., the drama series stars Sean Bean, Ryan Kwanten, Cory Hardrict, Arlen Escarpeta, Katrina Law, and J.J.
 Soria, and premiered on March 8, 2018.

-In November 2017, Berger became Sony Pictures Television Networks' chief digital officer in addition to his role as GM at Crackle.

-In the spring of 2018, the company’s name was changed to Sony Crackle, and then a few months later in 2019, Sony sold the majority stakes of Sony Crackle to Chicken Soup for the Soul Entertainment and the name was changed to Crackle again.

-Later on December 15, 2020, Sony sold its remaining stake in Crackle, giving full control to Chicken Soup for the Soul Entertainment.
+In spring 2018, the company's name was changed to Sony Crackle.
+In March 2019, Sony sold its majority stake in Sony Crackle to Chicken Soup for the Soul Entertainment, and the name was changed to Crackle again.
+Subsequently, on December 15, 2020, Sony sold its remaining stake in Crackle, giving full control to Chicken Soup for the Soul Entertainment.